jv-k/delete-gh-workflow-runs/README.md

     $ npm i -g delete-workflow-runs
     ```

-3. Navigate to the directoy of the repository that you wish to delete workflow runs from, then run:
+3. Navigate to the directory of the repository that you wish to delete workflow runs from, then run:
     ```sh
     $ delete-workflow-runs
     ```